qpdf/qpdf/manual/json.rst

   - Unknown keys at the to top level of the file, within ``objects``, at the top level of each individual object (inside the object that has the ``"value"`` or ``"stream"`` key) and directly within ``"stream"`` are ignored for future compatibility.
-You should avoid putting your own values in those places if you wish to avoid risking that your JSON files will not work in future versions of qpdf.
-The exception to this advice is at the top level of the overall file where it is explicitly supported for you to add your own keys.
-For example, you could add your own metadata at the top level, and qpdf will ignore it.
-Note that extra top-level keys are not preserved when qpdf reads your JSON file.
+This includes other top-level keys generated by ``qpdf`` itself (such as ``"pages"``).
+As such, those keys don't have to be consistent with the ``"qpdf"`` key if modifying a JSON file for conversion back to PDF.
+If you wish to store application-specific metadata, you can do so by adding a key whose name starts with ``x-``. qpdf is guaranteed not to add any of its own keys that starts with ``x-``.

 - When qpdf reads a PDF file, the internal object numbers are always preserved.
 However, when qpdf writes a file using ``QPDFWriter``,